-I'm buying a new build house in Harborne with a mortgage from Halifax.
-The builders refused to reduce the price so I negotiated 6k of extras instead.
-The estate agent advised me not to tell my solicitor about this deal as it may put at risk my mortgage with the lender.
+I am purchasing a new build house in Harborne with a mortgage from Coventry Building Society.
+The sellers would not budge the price so I negotiated 6k of additionals instead.
+The estate agent advised me not reveal to my conveyancer about the extras as it could impact my loan with Coventry Building Society.
 Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.